Disappearance of Laureen Rahn: Alleged sightings

-In 1981, after the receipt of the October 1980 phone calls, a close friend of Rahn's aunt Jobeth Swanson claimed to have seen her at a bus terminal in Boston, Massachusetts; this sighting remains unconfirmed.
+In 1981, after the receipt of the October 1980 phone calls, a close friend of Rahn's aunt Jobeth Swanson claimed to have seen her at a bus terminal in Boston; this sighting remains unconfirmed.
 Another unconfirmed sighting occurred in 1988, when a witness claimed to have seen a sex worker in Anchorage, Alaska, who matched Rahn's description.

 Later developments

-In the late 1980s, Judith remarried and relocated to Florida.
+In the late 1980s, Rahn's mother remarried and relocated to Florida.
 She has stated that she believes her daughter placed the phone calls from California in October 1980.
-The unnamed male friend who was drinking alcohol with Rahn the night she disappeared committed suicide in 1985, though law enforcement never considered him a suspect in her disappearance.
+The unnamed male friend who was drinking alcohol with Rahn the night she disappeared took his own life in 1985, though law enforcement never considered him a suspect in her disappearance.
 Investigators assigned to Rahn's case have stated they believe foul play is involved.